Mehuljadav7/Django-Upload/README.md

 # Django-Upload
-Upload Image and file
+Upload Image and file.
-Class and model based view
+( Class and model based view )